The Beautiful Part That Comes Before the Bad Part

 Okay.
 This is the part that genuinely unsettles me, and I have been reading ghost stories since I was old enough to hold a book wrong.

 La Llorona has a sound.
 A wail.
-It starts low and rises, not like a siren, more like a question that keeps getting asked louder because nobody is answering.
+It starts low and rises, not like a siren, more like a question asked louder and louder because nobody is answering.
 There is searching in it.
 There is anger at the edges.
-But mostly it is the sound of a woman looking for something she already knows she will not find but cannot stop looking for because stopping would mean it is real.
+But mostly it is the sound of a woman looking for something she already knows she will not find and cannot stop looking for, because stopping would mean it is real.

 Now.
 Here is the important part.
 I need you to pay very close attention.